Zulu people: Zulu military

 The Zulu nation's growth and strength were based on its military organization and skills during Shaka's reign and those of his successors.
 The military was organized around the ukubuthwa ("to be enrolled") system, which did away with initiation ceremonies for the most part.
 Each age set, or group of young men of the same age, was assigned to the same regiment (ibutho, singular; amabutho, plural), according to the system.
 Girls were also subject to ukubuthwa, but they were usually assigned to an age group rather than to a regiment.
 The amabutho were housed in military barracks (singular, ikhanda; plural, amakhanda) located throughout the kingdom and under the command of a close relative to (or someone else appointed by) the king.

 The barracks were designed and laid out similarly to an umuzi, but on a much larger scale.
 Aside from military duties, the izinsizwa ("young men") were also responsible for the repair and maintenance of their barracks.

+Mvelase

+The Mvelase people descend from the independent AbaThembu nation through King Mthembu for generations, they ruled themselves as a separate kingdom in the regions of Msinga and Qhudeni.
+During the early 19th-century expansion, King Shaka Zulu conquered the Mvelase people.
+His regiments launched military campaigns into their territories, forcing their prominent chief, Ngoza, to flee south.
+The Mvelase people who remained were absorbed into the Zulu empire, conscripted into Shaka's army, and integrated into Zulu culture.
+While they are proudly recognized as Zulu today, but historically not part of it their distinct royal lineage remains rooted in the AbaThembu nation.